-Section 10.
-The Family. - The family is the central unit responsible for the primary socialization of children which is important in the prevention of children's rights violations.
-Governmental and social efforts to preserve the integrity of the family, including the extended family, should be pursued.
+Section 1.
+The Family.
+The family is the central unit responsible for the primary socialization of children which is important in the prevention of children's rights violations.
+The Church, the Renewal Movements such as the Family Life Apostolate, the Couples for Christ (CFC) and all other spiritually and morally-based religious organizations shall coordinate with this LGU for holistic and socio-cultural efforts to preserve the integrity of the family, including the extended family, being the basic unit of society.

-Section 11.
-Primary Right of Parents. - The family has the primary responsibility of nurturing and protecting children from infancy to adolescence.
+Section 2.
+Primary Right of Parents.
+The family has the primary responsibility of nurturing and protecting children from infancy to adolescence.
 Introduction of children to the culture, values and norms of their society shall begin in the family.
 The parents shall have the right to the company of their children and, in relation to all other persons or institutions dealing with children's development, the primary right and obligation to provide for their upbringing.

-Section 12.
-Rights Under the Family Code. - Parents shall continue to exercise the rights mentioned in Articles 209 to 237 of the Family Code over the person and property of their children.
+Section 3.
+Rights Under the Family Code.
+Parents shall continue to exercise the rights mentioned in Articles 209 to 237 of the Family Code of the Philippines over the person and property of their children.

-Section 13.
-Right to Discipline Children. - Parents have the right to discipline their children as may be necessary for the formation of their good character, provided it does not fall under the prohibited acts mentioned in this Code.
+Section 4.
+Right to Discipline Children.
+Parents have the right to discipline their children as may be necessary for the formation of their good character, provided it does not fall under the prohibited acts mentioned in this Code.
 Parents may require from their children obedience to just and reasonable rules, suggestions and admonitions.